AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 In the image I see a young girl in a red or pink bed.
 On the left side of picture there is a toy in white t-short and white pants.
 The doll is to her right.
 A girl looks truly happy and comfortable, she is laughing.
 Her face is a veritable angel's face.
 In the background there is a green wood wall.

 My favorite celebration is my and my wife's birthday.
-We both have our birthdays in August,
+We both have our birthdays in August, so we always plan our schedule very carefully for this month.
+I have already taken a vacation for thirty days more than five times.
+Usually we go hiking in the mountains for couple of weeks and enjoy the pure nature.
+This is really exciting time for both us, because we can forget about all routine problems and dive deep in our own adventure.